King Muyeol Royal Tomb (무열왕릉) of the Silla period is one of the famous and unique historical attractions in Gyeongju City.

 Here’s the signpost:

-Ancient tombs in Seoak-dong consist of four tombs that are believed to be stone chamber toms with the horizontal entrance.
+Ancient tombs in Seoak-dong consist of four tombs that are believed to be stone chamber tombs with the horizontal entrance.
 Their heights are 12-18m, and their circumferences of the mount at the bottom are 146-188.
 They are regarded as those of kings and royal families close to King Muyeol (604-661) on the ground that they are placed just behind the tomb of King Muyeol.

 When I felt satisfied exploring the tomb site, I went out and found out from the map that I missed two other tombs.
 No, I didn’t miss any.